-21 Evidence review and recommendations: 2 case-finding
+2 Evidence review and recommendations: case-finding

-2.13 Introduction
+2.1 Introduction

-- 4 Familial Hypercholesterolaemia (FH) is characterised by an inherited genetic defect (or - 5 mutation) which causes a high cholesterol concentration from birth.
-This may lead to early - 6 development of atherosclerosis and coronary heart disease.
-Familial hypercholesterolaemia has - 7 an autosomal dominant pattern of inheritance; siblings and children of people with FH have a - 8 50% risk of inheriting FH. - 9 The combination of tests used to identify individuals with FH depends upon whether the - 10 diagnosis is of an individual with FH from a registry or database or identifying FH in relatives of - 11 an individual with FH (also known as index case) through cascade testing.
-Cascade testing is a - 12 mechanism for identifying people at risk of a genetic condition by a process of family tracing. - 13 Cascade testing can be direct or indirect: Direct cascade testing is where a healthcare - 14 professional makes direct contact with the relatives of the index case already diagnosed with (or - 15 identified as having) FH; indirect cascade testing is where the index case contacts their own - 16 relatives themselves. - 17 Diagnosis of FH in an index individual can be based on the Simon Broome criteria, Dutch Lipid - 18 Network Criteria, MEDPED or LDL-cholesterol concentration.
-In families in which a mutation has - 19 been identified, the mutation and not LDL-C concentration should be used to identify affected - 20 relatives.
-Diagnosis of FH in a relative of the index case where a family mutation has not been 21 identified is based on gender and age specific LDL-C criteria, (Appendix F of CG71). - 21 Identification by cholesterol levels along is not always accurate and therefore DNA testing is the - 22 Identification by cholesterol levels alone is not always accurate and therefore DNA testing is the 23 gold standard for identification of FH. - 20 goid standard for identification of FT. - 24 Evidence from the surveillance review suggested that cascade testing may now be more cost- - 25 effective than stated in the original guideline.
-The predicted improvement in cost effectiveness - 26 may be due to atorvastatin coming off patent, reduced costs of DNA testing and more people - 27 with FH being cared for in the community.
-It has been identified that the prevalence of FH - 28 appears to be higher than commonly reported, implying that there is even more under-diagnosis 29 and under-treatment than previously thought, which in turn may have led to an underestimation - 30 of the benefits of cascade testing in the original guideline. - 31 Cascade testing was recommended in the original guideline and was cost effective, but was not - 32 widely implemented.
-Therefore, there may now be other strategies which are more efficient and - 33 cost effective, and the evidence on this should be updated.
+Familial Hypercholesterolaemia (FH) is characterised by an inherited genetic defect (or mutation) which causes a high cholesterol concentration from birth.
+This may lead to early development of atherosclerosis and coronary heart disease.
+Familial hypercholesterolaemia has an autosomal dominant pattern of inheritance; siblings and children of people with FH have a 50% risk of inheriting FH.

+The combination of tests used to identify individuals with FH depends upon whether the diagnosis is of an individual with FH from a registry or database or identifying FH in relatives of an individual with FH (also known as index case) through cascade testing.
+Cascade testing is a mechanism for identifying people at risk of a genetic condition by a process of family tracing.
+Cascade testing can be direct or indirect: Direct cascade testing is where a healthcare professional makes direct contact with the relatives of the index case already diagnosed with (or identified as having) FH; indirect cascade testing is where the index case contacts their own relatives themselves.

+Diagnosis of FH in an index individual can be based on the Simon Broome criteria, Dutch Lipid Network Criteria, MEDPED or LDL-cholesterol concentration.
+In families in which a mutation has been identified, the mutation and not LDL-C concentration should be used to identify affected relatives.
+Diagnosis of FH in a relative of the index case where a family mutation has not been identified is based on gender and age specific LDL-C criteria, (Appendix F of CG71).
+Identification by cholesterol levels alone is not always accurate and therefore DNA testing is the gold standard for identification of FH.

+Evidence from the surveillance review suggested that cascade testing may now be more cost-effective than stated in the original guideline.
+The predicted improvement in cost effectiveness may be due to atorvastatin coming off patent, reduced costs of DNA testing and more people with FH being cared for in the community.
+It has been identified that the prevalence of FH appears to be higher than commonly reported, implying that there is even more under-diagnosis and under-treatment than previously thought, which in turn may have led to an underestimation of the benefits of cascade testing in the original guideline.

+Cascade testing was recommended in the original guideline and was cost effective, but was not widely implemented.
+Therefore, there may now be other strategies which are more efficient and cost effective, and the evidence on this should be updated.

-2.24 Review question
+2.2 Review question

-- 35 What is the clinical and cost-effectiveness of using the following strategies for identifying people 36 with FH through: - 37 Primary care electronic databases to identify people with - 38 o history of early myocardial infarction (MI) (<60 years) and hypercholesterolemia - 39 o family history of ischemic heart disease and hypercholesterolemia or; - 40 Secondary care electronic databases - 41 o within cardiac care facilities or cardiac investigation units to identify people with history of - 42 early MI (<60 years) and hypercholesterolemia or
+What is the clinical and cost-effectiveness of using the following strategies for identifying people with FH through:

+- Primary care electronic databases to identify people with - o history of early myocardial infarction (MI) (<60 years) and hypercholesterolemia - o family history of ischemic heart disease and hypercholesterolemia or; - Secondary care electronic databases - within cardiac care facilities or cardiac investigation units to identify people with history of early MI (<60 years) and hypercholesterolemia or

-- 1 within pathology departments to identify people through pathology databases with history 2 - of early MI (<60 years) and hypercholesterolemia - 3 Direct and Indirect cascade testing (including reverse cascade testing)?
+- within pathology departments to identify people through pathology databases with history of early MI (<60 years) and hypercholesterolemia - Direct and Indirect cascade testing (including reverse cascade testing)?

-2.34 Clinical evidence review
+2.3 Clinical evidence review

-- 6 This review was conducted according to the process outlined in the review protocol (see - 7 Appendix C.2), with the following exceptions:
+This review was conducted according to the process outlined in the review protocol (see Appendix C.2), with the following exceptions:

-8 Results
+Results